openmotics/plugins/astro/README.md

                        'description': 'The bit that indicates whether it is day, civil or nautical twilight. -1 when not in use.'}, {'name': 'astronomical_bit',
                        'type': 'int',
-                       'description': 'The bit that indicates whether it is day, civil, nautical or astronomical twilight. -1 when not in use.'}]
+                       'description': 'The bit that indicates whether it is day, civil, nautical or astronomical twilight. -1 when not in use.'}, {'name': 'bright_bit',
+                       'type': 'int',
+                       'description': 'The bit that indicates the brightest part of the day, -1 when not in use.'}, {'name': 'bright_offset',
+                       'type': 'int',
+                       'description': 'The offset (in minutes) after sunrise and before sunset on which the bright_bit should be set.'}]
 ```

 ## Location